Niels-wm/os-challenge-included-eagles/README.md

 #### Discussion and Conclusion
 Again, looking at the result there is a noticeable difference when comparing the averages, the thread model is faster than the process model.
 However, there are still some problem with the thread model.
-1) It starts more threads than we have CPU's (Problem 2 from Sequential Model vs Process Model experiment) 2) Threads can become idle because of the FIFO implementation e.g. if the first thread takes a very long time to compute and the next 49 threads finished before the first thread, then all 49 threads will wait for the first thread to finish.
+1) It starts more threads than we have CPU's (Problem 2 from Sequential Model vs Process Model experiment).
+2) Threads can become idle because of the FIFO implementation e.g. if the first thread takes a very long time to compute and the next 49 threads finished before the first thread, then all 49 threads will wait for the first thread to finish.
 This is of course bad and could be fixed in another experiment.
-I will now try to fix the problem with having more threads than CPU's (see Optimizing Maximum Number Threads experiment).
+I will now try to fix the problem with having more threads than CPU's (see section below).